Updated on: 3/6/2019

 Speaking in an interview with KING5 News, Mischelle described her conversations with local police agencies about their struggles with how to handle DUI suspects.
 “Very often they’re being a little more lenient than they would have been in the past,” she said.
 “Instead they’re doing something like impounding somebody’s vehicle and sending them home in a cab as opposed to processing it as a DUI.”

 This sort of slap on the wrist is unlikely to deter repeat offenders.
-Davis Law Group has seen many cases involving victims who were injured by drivers who had previous DUI arrests, or even DUI-related crashes, on their records.
+The drunk driving accident attorneys at Davis Law Group have seen many cases involving victims who were injured by drivers who had previous DUI arrests, or even DUI-related crashes, on their records.